bronwyncarr/react_mini_projects/README.md

 ### 3. Counter

 Practising state, useEffect with setInterval and setTimeout.
-Counter that autoincrements every second and changes color.
+Counter that auto increments every second and changes color.
 Increment and Decrement buttons.

 ![Counter](./docs/counter.gif)